cisagov/prescup-challenges/pc4/individual-b/round2-for-pieces-of-eight-theyll-steal-your-freight/README.md

 - [T0028](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0028)- Conduct and/or support authorized penetration testing on enterprise network assets.
 - [T0616](https://niccs.cisa.gov/workforce-development/nice-framework/tasks/t0616)-  Conduct network scouting and vulnerability analyses of systems within a network.

+## IMPORTANT

+This challenge is only partially open sourced.
+The files in the [challenge directory](./challenge) are provided to give you a starting point if you wish to rebuild this challenge on your own.

 ## Background

 Space pirates have been setting up websites where defectors, spies, and other escapees are able to report on, trade, and supply route information and coordinates.
 Ultimately, we want to put a stop to these space pirates, but we also want to identify any traitors within our own ranks.